IFComp Author’s Handbook

 Important deadlines

-IFcomp begins to accept entries every year on July 1.
+IFComp begins to accept entries every year on July 1.
 After that, the two big dates to know about are the intent deadline of August 1, and the final entry deadline of August 28.
 Your entry must meet both of these deadlines.

 All deadlines expressed below are date-inclusive, and based in the Eastern time zone.